The Mystery of Technical Analysis

 That is a silly assumption to make since we all have different trading strategies, different risk tolerance, different biases, different timeframes, different goals and different ways of interpreting the market.

 We each need to take responsibility for our own trading decisions.
-I couldn’t care less what other traders see in the markets and they should care less what I see.
+I couldn’t care less what other traders see in the markets and they shouldn’t care about what I see.

 What matters most is not necessarily your method of interpretation, but the consistency and efficacy of it.